-In this application, transformation of corn line 1507 was achieved using a specific segment of plasmid DNA corresponding to the genes of interest in conjunction with essential controlling elements.
+Transformation of corn line 1507 was achieved using a specific segment of plasmid DNA corresponding to the genes of interest in conjunction with essential controlling elements.
 As transformed plant cells were selected using the introduced herbicide tolerance trait, no antibiotic resistance marker genes were necessary for this genetic modification.
 The molecular analyses have confirmed that no antibiotic resistance genes were transferred to corn line 1507.

-3.6 Breeding pedigree
+Breeding pedigree

-The applicant has provided details on the selective breeding program undertaken with the transformed line to demonstrate the production of a variety of elite corn lines with various commercial applications.
+Details were provided on the selective breeding program undertaken with the transformed line to demonstrate the production of a variety of elite corn lines with various commercial applications.